|ICT 1301 - A 1960's Computer|

 Page 1 of 2

-Flossie is the nickname given to a historic ICT 1301 computer that has recently been rescued from the scrap heap for the third time in its 50-year history.
-It has now been donated to The National Museum of Computing, located at Bletchley Park, where it will go on display when space permits.
+Flossie is the nickname given to a historic ICT 1301 computer that has been rescued from the scrap heap for the third time in its 50-year history.
+It has been donated to The National Museum of Computing, located at Bletchley Park, where it will go on display when space permits and when, and if, the project is ever completed.

 Flossie was built in 1962 and was the first of more than 150 ICT 1301s that were delivered for use in commercial and public organisations in the UK, Europe and the Commonwealth.
 For the past decade it has undergone painstaking restoration work, the eventual aim of which is to recover software locked up in 1300 format on 100,000 punched cards and 27 reels of ten-track magnetic tape.